On the asymptotic behaviour of the correlation measure of sum-of-digits function in base 2: Asymptotic properties of distributions

-We can do this only on half of patterns $011..10$ to avoid problematic patterns like $\ldots0111{\mathbf 0}11110\ldots$, since we need at least two ``0'' between two blocks on ``1'' to be able to apply Lemma \ref{l.reductionto010} twice but we have only one ``0'' in between.
-Thus, we get
+We can do this only on half of $011..10$'s because we need to avoid problematic patterns like $\ldots0111{\mathbf 0}11110\ldots$, since we need at least two ``0'' between two blocks on ``1'' to be able to apply Lemma~\ref{l.reductionto010} twice but we have only one ``0'' in between.
+Thus we get